Palva Lab

 Alex Alexandra Andersson, MSc (at University of Helsinki) Alexandra has a MSc (Tech) in Human Neuroscience and Technology from Aalto University.
 She joined the lab in 2021 and is currently investigating the neural correlates and mechanisms of visual working memory using EEG and MEG.

-Paula Paula Partanen (at University of Helsinki) Paula has a BSc in psychology from the University of Groningen and recently obtained a master's degree in neuroscience at the University of Helsinki.
+Paula Paula Partanen, MSc (at University of Helsinki) Paula has a BSc in psychology from the University of Groningen and recently obtained a master's degree in neuroscience at the University of Helsinki.
 Paula joined the lab in 2021 and is currently investigating in vivo brain activity electrophysiology in mice.

 Contact: